Skip to main content

 4. For Description, enter Create a draft contract when an opportunity is won and is over 25,000.

 Use this option to populate the new contract record with data we choose from multiple sources.
-With Use all values from a record, you must first create a record variable and set its values.
+With From a Record Variable, you must first create a record variable and set its values.
 It's easier and more efficient to manually select the values you want to use in the new record.

-Data from the record that triggered the flow is stored in the $Record variable.
-To insert values from the triggering opportunity, start with $Record and drill down.
+Data from the record that triggered the flow is stored in the Triggering variable.
+To insert values from the triggering opportunity, start with Triggering Opportunity and drill down.
 In this example, we set the account on the new contract record to match the account related to the opportunity.

 Save and Debug

-When you finish creating your record-triggered flow, it’s a best practice to save and debug immediately.
-Testing your flow before activating it lets you try different scenarios without impacting your data.
+It’s a best practice to save your flow often, and debug it immediately after completing it.
+Debugging your flow before activating it lets you try different scenarios without impacting your data.

 1. Click Save.